 Nestledown and Social Hall no longer provided room and board by the mid 1950s, and PF became a true cottage colony.
 Social activities reached their peak during the ’50s and ’60s, with the annual men’s fashion show, road rallies, weekly movies, and ever-popular hayrides and dances.
 In 1968, the store/gift shop was razed to make way for a new lounge, managed and partly funded by the Women’s Auxiliary.

 The 1970s saw some cottagers drilling their own wells and winterizing their cottages so they could call Paradise Falls home year 'round.
 Changes at PF during the ’80s and ’90s reflected larger societal changes; as members aged, fewer children were found playing at the beach.
-But as new generations make their way back to PF, children’s voices and activities have returned, and PF continues on in the circle of life.
+But as new generations make their way back to PF, children’s voices and activities have returned, and PFLA continues on in the circle of life.